alexaoh/TDT4102/Oving4/README.md

 --> Skal den klare å få input som strings også (slik jeg har tenkt)?
 Eller holder det med chars?
 Da blir den mye lettere!

 > Check getInput in MastermindWindow-class in masterVisual-files.
 This is solved in another way!
+> LF used for (char ch; str.size() < n && cin >> ch; ).
+Therefore, it takes both characters in a chain and lone characters.
+This is the best way to solve this problem, in my humble opinion.

 5. How can i check if guesses <= 0 outside of the scope of the while-loop in playMastermind()?
 Now it writes "you lost" after the loop, not depending on wheher you lost or not.

 > Fixed!
 Remember that amountOfGuesses is not constant!
 Changes made to this variable applies in the playMastermind() scope!

-### Take a look at the solution from the professors when that is published!
-I want to see some other solutions to the problems!

-### Take a closer look at the graphics that are used towards the end of the course!

 ## Recommended theory (PPP):
 ```